 SIDS in scope

-As at 1 October 2016, states (including coastal states) are in scope from the Caribbean, Pacific and Indian Ocean regions.
-These countries fulfil the project criteria since they are Commonwealth SIDS and are eligible to receive Official Development Assistance.
-The programme will provide marine data and capacity building to the following Commonwealth SIDS:
+17 states (including coastal states) are in scope from the Caribbean and Pacific Ocean regions.
+These countries fulfil the project criteria since they are Commonwealth SIDS and are eligible to receive Official Development Assistance, including:

 - Antigua and Barbuda